MarineFou/CANYON-MED/README.md

 # CANYON-MED
-**Matlab and R** implementations of the CANYON-MED method published in:
+**Matlab, R and Python** implementations of the *CANYON-MED* method published in:

 Fourrier, M., Coppola, L., Claustre, H., D’Ortenzio, F., Sauzède, R., and Gattuso, J.-P. (2020).
 A Regional Neural Network Approach to Estimate Water-Column Nutrient Concentrations and Carbonate System Variables in the Mediterranean Sea: CANYON-MED.
 Frontiers in Marine Science 7. doi:10.3389/fmars.2020.00620.

 Fourrier, M., Coppola, L., Claustre, H., D’Ortenzio, F., Sauzède, R., and Gattuso, J.-P. (2021).
 Corrigendum: A Regional Neural Network Approach to Estimate Water-Column Nutrient Concentrations and Carbonate System Variables in the Mediterranean Sea: CANYON-MED.
 Frontiers in Marine Science 8. doi:10.3389/fmars.2021.650509.

-**Python** code has developped after publication.
+**Python** code has been developped after publication.
 Please refer to the papers mentionned above and the github repository if using the python code.
 When using the method, please **cite the papers**.
 For any questions, please contact me at : *marine.fourrier@protonmail.com*